LycorisQi/hw3/README.md

 4. What does the -10 do in the second and fourth arguments of the line function, height-10-random(h)?
 Why is it there?

-  It defines the minimum height of each grass.
+  It is the space that gives to the brown ground.